How do I use Enlarged View mode?

 More Information about Depth of Field:

-Several factors can influence the DoF:
+Several factors influence the DoF:

 3. Distance to the subject: Users can control the DoF primarily by adjusting the distance from the subject.
-The closer you are, the shallower the DoF, which can help create in-focus subjects and blurry backgrounds.
+The closer you are to the subject, the shallower the DoF is, and the greater the blur is around the subject.

 Finding the optimal distance will help achieve the best image quality.
-Rather than getting close to the subject, which can decrease the DoF and result in certain areas of the body part to be in focus (eg. the nose and cheek area are in focus, while the forehead or chin are not, when imaging the face), the Enlarged View mode helps providers take a step back to capture the entire body part.
-This step back at an ideal distance increases the DoF so an optimized picture can be taken for analysis by the TBP algorithms.
+Rather than close-up shots of the subject, which can decrease the DoF and result in areas being in focus while others are not, (eg. the nose and cheek area are in focus, while the forehead or chin are not, when imaging the entire face), the Enlarged View mode helps providers take a step back to capture the entire body part, without blurring the outer parts of the body.

 Enlarged View mode GIF